linas/learn-experiments-en/run-13/README.md

 * `run-1-t1234-tsup-1-1-1.rdb` -- Pairs, trimed to 1,1,1, with support
   marginals.
-* `r3-mpg-marg.rdb` -- A "badly-trimmed" dataset, but for which we report stats if the agi-22 article.
+* `r3-mpg-marg.rdb` -- A "badly-trimmed" dataset, but for which we report stats in the agi-22 article.

 * `run-1-t123-clean-1-1-1.rdb` is a copy of run-1-t123-tsup-1-1-1.rdb
      with exhaustive trimming applied to (w,d pairs).
 The cleanup: